sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 **Description:**

 I've observed that the USB-C port on my machine is not functioning as expected when it comes to reading SD cards.
-When I insert an SD card into the USB-C port, it's not being recognized by the system.
-This issue has been consistent across multiple SD cards that I've tested.
+When I insert an SD card into the USB-C port; I notice it's not recognized by the system.
+This issue has been consistent across multiple SD cards I've tested.

 **Potential Causes:**